The Dark Web: An Introduction

 - The surface web, which includes your ‘regular’ websites–the kinds that just show up on web searches.
 For example, you type, Dog Videos and links to a bunch of dog videos on YouTube shows up.
 YouTube, in this case, is an example of the surface web.

 The dark web is part of the internet that isn’t visible to search engines and requires the use of an anonymizing browser called Tor to be accessed.
 The dark web offers anonymity and hence is the hub for all sorts of illicit activities in today’s internet age.
-Strictly speaking, the dark web typically hosts illicit content.
-The kind of content that you find in the dark web include
+Strictly speaking, it typically hosts illicit content.
+The kind of content that you have the potential to find include:

 - Credit card details, stolen login credentials for something as serious as internet banking accounts to something as trivial as Uber or Netflix,